How to edit your book to win awards

 We all know that winning awards is one of the best ways to promote your book, stand out, and sell more copies.
 But the chances of winning an award for a poorly edited book are minuscule.
 So, how much should you focus on awards while editing?
 And is it possible to edit your book to make winning an award more likely?

-Focus on the Current Stage
+1. Focus on the current stage

 You should have your book edited regardless of whether you’re submitting it for awards.
 But is there a particular way to do so that increases your chances of winning?

 Book Award Pro matches your book to appropriate awards for its genre, style, and target audience, doing the hard work for you.
-As a writer, you should focus on writing while you’re writing, editing while you’re editing, and marketing while you’re marketing.
+As an author, you should focus on writing while you’re writing, editing while you’re editing, and marketing while you’re marketing.
 When you’re in the writing stage, consider only making the best product possible and let the experts connect you to awards and promotional tools later.

-Though you shouldn’t look too far ahead or write with awards in mind, there are specific things you can focus on to increase your chances of winning a book award.
+Though you shouldn’t look too far ahead or write with awards in mind, there are specific things you can focus on to increase your chances of winning a book award: